Geometric rigidity of quasi-isometries in horospherical products: Metric aspects and metric tools in horospherical products

 \begin{defn}($\varepsilon$-monotone quasigeodesic) \\Let $\varepsilon\geq 0$ and let $\alpha:[0,R]\to X\bowtie Y$ be a quasigeodesic segment.
 Then $\alpha$ is called $\varepsilon$-monotone if and only if

 \end{defn}

-Since $\alpha$ is assumed to be continuous, a $0$-monotone quasigeodesic has monotone height, $h\circ \alpha$ is either nondecreasing or nonincreasing.
+Since $\alpha$ is assumed to be continuous, a $0$-monotone quasigeodesic has monotone height, $h\circ \alpha$ is either decreasing or increasing.
 We first show that in $X\bowtie Y$, the projections on $X$ and $Y$ of an $\varepsilon$-monotone quasigeodesic are also quasigeodesics.

 \begin{thm} Let $\varepsilon>0$, $R>\frac{1}{\varepsilon}$, and $\alpha=\left(\alpha^X,\alpha^Y\right):[0,R]\to X\bowtie Y$ be an $\varepsilon$-monotone $(k,c)$-quasigeodesic segment.
 Then there exists a constant $M(\bowtie,k,c)$ (depending only on $\bowtie$, $k$ and $c$) such that $\alpha^X$ and $\alpha^Y$ are $(4k,M\varepsilon R)$-quasigeodesics. \end{thm}